 There is no cost to attend, place a remembrance on a lantern, or float a lantern.
 However, voluntary donations received on the event day will be gifted to the City & County of Honolulu for the beautification of Ala Moana Beach Park.

 Free event parking is available at the Hawai'i Convention Center from 7:00 a.m. - midnight.

 A complimentary shuttle will transport passengers from the Hawai'i Convention Center to Ala Moana Beach beginning at 3:30 p.m. then back to the Hawaiʻi Convention Center from 7:45 p.m.

 We welcome all to be a part of our volunteer ʻohana.
 Volunteers assist in preparing lanterns beginning in the spring, to various duties on the event day and in June for clean-up.
 Each step is carefully done with reverence for those being remembered as well as those who are honoring them.
-To become part of our volunteer 'ohana, fill out a Volunteer Inquiry Form and we will contact you.
+To become part of our volunteer 'ohana, please email us at firstname.lastname@example.org.